rusty1968/rot-reducer/docs/state-machine.md

 This means the machine always starts in `PowerOnReset` — there is no way to branch on a runtime value at construction time.
-The shell-supplied `PowerGood(PowerOnResult)` event is the first real branching point (see `verification-model.md` §Board boundary for the rationale).
+The shell-supplied `PowerGood(PowerOnResult)` event is the first real branching point (see `verification-model.md` §Platform boundary for the rationale).